+Following Schacter's definition of implicit memory, we can define implicit motivation as any effect on an individual's experience, thought, and action, which can be attributed to a motive, in the absence of, or independent of, conscious awareness of that motive.
 We are not verging into Freudian territory here.
-In modern usage, "unconscious motivation" is not about primitive sexual and aggressive impulses arising from the id, and defenses against them constructed by the ego in order to manage conflicts with the internalized standards of the superego.
-Rather, we are talking about ordinary needs, desires, and goals (for alternative views of unconscious motivation, see Aarts & Custers, 2014; Custers & Aarts, 2010; Dijksterhuis & Aarts, 2010; Kehr, Thrash, & Wright, 2011; Schultheiss, 2008; Schultheiss & Brunstein, 2010).
+In modern parlance, "unconscious motivation" is not about primitive sexual and aggressive impulses arising from the id, and defenses against them constructed by the ego in order to manage conflicts with the internalized standards of the superego.
+Rather, we are talking about ordinary needs and desires, of the sort represented by Murray's or McClelland's or Maslow's lists.
+The purpose of this paper is to outline some issues raised in the study of unconscious motivation (for alternative views, see) (Aarts & Custers, 2014; R. Custers & Aarts, 2010; Dijksterhuis & Aarts, 2010; Kehr, Thrash, & Wright, 2011; Schultheiss, 2008; Schultheiss & Brunstein, 2010).